SpongeBob SquarePants: The Cosmic Shake: Sales

 According to GameSensor, over 60,000 players added The Cosmic Shake to their Steam accounts' wish list even a month before its release.
 It sold almost 50,000 units during the first month of release on Steam.
 The game reached tenth place on the sales chart in the United Kingdom.

 In May 2023, Embracer Group (owner of THQ Nordic) stated that initial sales of the game were below expectations, but they expected it to "have a long tail of revenue".

 Future

-A sequel, SpongeBob SquarePants: Titans of the Tide, is set to be released in November 2025.
+A sequel, SpongeBob SquarePants: Titans of the Tide, was released in November 2025.